Saudi Arabia's National Address System: What Shopify Merchants Need to Know

 The 2026 Delivery Requirement

+Starting January 2026, Saudi Arabia's Transport General Authority introduced a new requirement: courier companies must now have validated National Address information for domestic deliveries.
 Major carriers—Aramex, SMSA, Zajil, Saudi Post, and others—now require this addressing data as part of their standard delivery process.
 It's part of the Kingdom's broader initiative to modernize logistics infrastructure and improve delivery reliability.

 How This Affects Shopify Stores

-However, Shopify's standard checkout was designed before regional addressing requirements like Saudi Arabia's National Address system became common.
-The platform doesn't include specific fields for Saudi Arabia's Short Address codes, nor does it connect to the National Address validation system.
+Shopify is an excellent platform that powers millions of stores worldwide.
+However, its standard checkout doesn't include specific fields for Saudi Short Address codes, nor does it connect to the National Address validation system.

 This creates a practical gap: Saudi customers need to provide their National Address for delivery, but Shopify's checkout doesn't have a natural place to collect and verify this information.
+The real challenge isn't just collecting the code—it's validating it against official records and converting it into a complete, deliverable address.

 Some merchants work around this by adding custom text fields or instructions, though these approaches don't validate whether customers enter correct codes versus random characters.
 Others ask customers to include their National Address in order notes—functional, but not ideal for data consistency or carrier integration.